cybozu-go/sabakan/docs/api.md

-This means that localhost can manage all resources, and the remote hosts such as worker nodes can only read resources.  `PUT /api/v1/crypts` and `GET /api/v1/crypts` are permitted from remote hosts since the encryption keys are generated on the worker nodes.
-The encryption keys *should* be distributed between sabakan nodes and the worker node.
+This means that localhost can manage all resources, and the remote hosts such as worker nodes can only read resources.  `PUT /api/v1/crypts` and `GET /api/v1/crypts` are permitted from all remote hosts since the encryption keys are generated on the client nodes.
+The encryption keys *should* be distributed between sabakan nodes and the client node.

 ## <a name="putipam" />`PUT /api/v1/config/ipam`